 Generally a tubular tyre and wheel system is also still lighter than the tubeless option.
 The gap is closing, though so it might not be long before we see tubeless tyres used on a bike that's ridden to Tour de France victory.

-On a bike that you see in a shop, you’ll more often than not see clincher or tubeless tyres.
+On a bike that you see in a shop, you’ll always see clincher or tubeless tyres.

 This isn’t strictly a difference between shop bikes and pro bikes, as you can set your bike up in any way that you choose but the number of pro riders with long, low and narrow positions is greater than you’d see on the average club ride.

 Pro riders are generally 20-somethings that spend 20+ hours per week in the saddle and also stretch every day.
 That keeps them comfortable in what can look like back-breaking positions.

 The bikes in a shop will be set up differently for one key reason, comfort.
 Generally, they will feature a wider and higher handlebar position that is also closer to the saddle.
 This is because this will often be more comfortable for the average human that is buying the bike.

 A good shop will always adjust the position for you, so you can replicate those super-low racer positions if you want, just be ready to see a chiropractor when your back goes!

 Used to attach a rider’s race number to their frame.
 Honestly, this is less helpful to the viewers and race officials than it is to the mechanics.
 The rider's race number helps to easily identify whose bike is whose.